FTSE 100 Glencore Xstrata Pressured To Add Woman On Board

 The catalyst that finally broke the glass ceiling for women and diverse candidates to be considered on this company was the Local Authority Pension Fund Forum, an association of 60 public sector funds with assets of 120 billion pounds ($202 billion), this month advised members to oppose Glencore Chairman’s Tony Hayward’s re-election because of lack of progress in appointing a female board representative.

-U.K. wants more women directors, a government-commissioned study led by former Standard Chartered Plc Chairman Mervyn Davies recommended a 25 percent goal by 2015 rather than quotas.
+The U.K. wants more women directors.
+A government-commissioned study led by former Standard Chartered Plc Chairman Mervyn Davies recommended a 25 percent goal by 2015 rather than quotas.

-The level of women on FTSE-100 boards was 20.7 percent, up from 17.3 percent last year, according to the Cranfield report.
-In February last year there were seven companies with only male directors.
+According to the Cranfield report, the level of women on FTSE-100 boards was 20.7 percent, up from 17.3 percent last year.
+In February last year, there were seven companies with only male directors.